Fender King

-The Fender King guitar was a flat-top acoustic guitar introduced by the Fender company in 1963.
+The Fender King guitar was a flat-top acoustic guitar introduced by the Fender company in 1963, designed by the influential German guitar builder/designer Roger Rossmeisl.
 The guitar was re-introduced in 1966 as the Fender Kingman, and discontinued in 1971.
 Fender King guitars were sequentially numbered and the number placed on the back of the guitar on a small metal plate.